 Venture into the ancient temple of Seti I in Abydos, Egypt, constructed around 3,000 years ago, and you’ll find hieroglyphs upon its walls that some believe may prove the existence of time travel — or perhaps even ancient aliens.

-Ancient astronaut theorists, on the other hand, have a different idea.
-They suggest that the Egyptians were instead visited by an alien civilization, and designs resembling the aliens’ wondrous technologies were incorporated into the hieroglyphs we see today.
+Ancient astronaut theorists, on the other hand, apparently have a different idea.
+They suggest the Egyptians were instead visited by an alien civilization, and designs resembling the aliens’ wondrous technologies were incorporated into the hieroglyphs we see today.

 Egyptologists claim the appearance of these hieroglyphs, specifically the ones that look like modern-day helicopters, are nothing more than pareidolia.
 According to Wikipedia, they’re “the result of carved stone being re-used over time,” with the erosion of the plaster leaving multiple inscriptions “partially visible and creating a palimpsest-like effect of overlapping hieroglyphs.”